 Day 4 Transfer to the MS Spirit of Chartwell.
 (B)

-Stay in the 4-star Hotel do Parque, perched high on a hilltop overlooking Braga and surrounded by gardens, with access into the town by road and funicular.
+4-star hotel perched high on a hilltop overlooking Braga and surrounded by gardens, with access into the town by road and funicular.
 The hotel serves breakfast only but a hotel nearby, under the same management, has a restaurant serving lunch and dinner.
 49 air-conditioned rooms with mini-bar, hairdryer and satellite TV.

 Pousadas of Portugal Extension